Plattenbauten: Touching Rectangles in Space: Types of Plattenbauten and Questions of Augmentation

 In particular, some bipartite graphs are not Plattenbau graphs.
 Together with~$K_{m,n}$ being a Plattenbau graph, this shows that the class of Plattenbau graphs is not closed under taking subgraphs; an unusual situation for touching graphs, which prevents us from solely focusing on edge-maximal Plattenbau graphs.
-To overcome this issue, we say that a Plattenbau~$\R$ is \emph{proper} if for any two touching rectangles an edge of one is contained in the other rectangle.
-(Note the ambiguity of the term ``edge'' here, which refers to a maximal line segment in the boundary of a rectangle as well as to a pair of adjacent vertices in a graph.)
-If~$\R$ is proper, then each edge of the touching graph~$G_\R$ can be removed by shortening one of the participating rectangles slightly.
-That is, the class of graphs with proper Plattenbau representations is closed under subgraphs.
+To overcome this issue, we say that a Plattenbau~$\R$ is \term{generic} if it contains no co-planar rectangles\footnote{In the conference version of this paper, we worked with a more restrictive version of ``proper'' Plattenbau, where for any two touching rectangles $R$, $R'$ the intersection $R\cap R'$ must be a boundary edge of one of $R$ and~$R'$.
+However, there was a mistake in one proof whence we cannot ensure such a representations for planar 3-chromatic graphs.}.
+In a generic Plattenbau each edge of each rectangle intersects the interior of at most one other rectangle.
+Thus, if~$\R$ is generic, then each edge of the touching graph~$G_\R$ can be removed by shortening one of the participating rectangles slightly.
+That is, the class of graphs with generic Plattenbau representations is closed under subgraphs.

-We furthermore say that a Plattenbau~$\R$ is \emph{boxed} if six \emph{outer rectangles} constitute the sides of a box that contains all other rectangles and all regions inside this box are also boxes.
-(A box is an axis-aligned full-dimensional cuboid, i.e., the Cartesian product of three bounded intervals of non-zero length.)
+We furthermore say that a Plattenbau~$\R$ is \term{boxed} if six \emph{outer rectangles} constitute the sides of a box that contains all other rectangles and all regions inside this box are also boxes.
+(A box is an axis-aligned full-dimensional cuboid, i.e., the Cartesian product of three bounded intervals of non-zero length.
+And a region is a connected component of $\mathbb{R}^3$ after the removal of all rectangles in $\R$.)
 For boxed Plattenbauten we use the additional convention that the edge-to-edge intersections of outer rectangles yield edges in the touching graph, even though these intersections contain no interior points.
-In particular, the outer rectangles of a proper boxed Plattenbau induce an octahedron in the touching graph.
+In particular, the outer rectangles of a generic boxed Plattenbau induce an octahedron in the touching graph.